rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Spelgard Spell List.md

 ___
 A arma fornece um bônus de +1 nos testes de ataque e rolagens de dano e é considerada mágica.
 Caso você esteja empunhando a arma, pode usar seu atributo-chave de magias em vez do atributo original nos testes de ataque.

+### Armor of Agathys
+  <div class="spell-tags">cold energy abjuration warmagic arcane thaumaturgy</div>

+*1st Circle*
+- **Alcance:** pessoal;
+- **Duração:** cena..

+___
+A protective magical force surrounds you, manifesting as a spectral frost that covers you and your gear.
+You gain 5 temporary hit points for the duration.
+If a creature hits you with a melee attack while you have these hit points, the creature takes 5 cold damage.

 ### Bênção
   <div class="spell-tags">boost sacred</div>